MichaelYang-lyx/LLM-Code-Benchmark/README.md

 ## Introduction

-Welcome to the LLM Code Capability Evaluation System!
-This innovative system is engineered to assess the coding prowess of language model algorithms.
-Utilizing the power of PySpark, it implements distributed computing to process and analyze extensive datasets with remarkable efficiency.
+As Large Language Models (LLM) continue to develop, their coding capabilities are increasingly being applied to specific scenarios in industrial production, such as AI tasks that require writing PyTorch code.
+However, the evaluation of this code's quality necessitates the setup of complex execution environments, which presents numerous challenges for code assessment.
+Our project, an innovative LLM evaluation system, is specifically designed to assess the code abilities of LLMs in complex, real-world coding environments.
+In order to tackle the intricate environmental demands, we have strategically utilized Docker containers to simulate the code running environment.
+Furthermore, to enhance operational efficiency, we have implemented task parallelism using Spark MapReduce and AWS EC2 clusters.
+By amalgamating the publicly available Humaneval dataset with our own custom-designed machine learning problems, we have integrated these test cases into our evaluation system, thereby creating a robust benchmark.
+We conducted experiments on several LLMs with our benchmark, the results indicate that GPT-4 outperforms Wenxin Yiyan, Zhipu and GPT-3.5 Turbo, which aligns with user experiences.

 This benchmark can help to evaluate LLM's code capability in higher level like CV and NLP tasks.
 Here is an example case: https://github.com/MichaelYang-lyx/LLM-Code-Benchmark/tree/main/data/AItest/test2.

 ## Evaluation Process